 Lisa Brock joined the board on 31 January 2023 and is a member of the Audit and Risk Management Committee and the People, Remuneration and Culture Committee.
 Lisa brings more than 20 years' experience to the Company in business leadership, commercial strategy, corporate finance and infrastructure.
-She has held a number of senior executive positions at the Qantas Group and is currently a non-executive director at Adelaide Airport.
+She has held a number of senior executive positions at the Qantas Group and is currently a non-executive director at WiseTech Global Limited and Adelaide Airport Limited.
 She holds an Honours Degree majoring in Mathematics from the University of Birmingham, UK and a Master of Applied Finance from Macquarie University.
-She is a Graduate of the Australian Institute of Company Directors and a Member of the Institute of Chartered Accountants in England and Wales.
+She is a Graduate of the Australian Institute of Company Directors and a Member of the Institute of Chartered Accountants in England and Wales and a member of Chief Executive Women.